spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Tile Server
 A collection of databases, libraries, and software which work together to return the correct map tiles to the requesting client.
 ## URL
+An acronym for Uniform Resource Locator, URL is a reference to a resource on the Internet.
 ## USGS
 A United States of America scientific agency for natural sciences, including earth science and biology.
 ## UTM
+An acronym for Universal Transverse Mercator, UTM is a coordinate system for the earth.
+UTM is not one single coordinate system but instead divides the earth into 60 different zones - each with their own projection.
 ## Value
+The final results of an expression evaluation.
 ## Variable
+A name which is assigned a value.
 ## Vector
+In GIS, features composed of point, line or polygon geometry.
 ## Visual Hierarchy

 ## Waypoint
+A point of reference generally associated with GPS units as stored coordinates with a few basic attributes.
 ## WGS84
+An acronym for World Geodetic Survey 1984, WGS is the standard coordinate system for the earth.
+It was established in 1984 and is used by GPS.
 ## Zenith

 ## Zoom
+The action of increasing or decreasing a viewshed.